• Home

 Yep, evangelize during Christmas.
 There are hurting hearts at this time of the year, and many blindly celebrate a holiday not connected to Christ's birth.
 Let us help people relate it to Christ, our Savior.

-Worldwide focus on Christ
+Unusual Worldwide Focus on Christ

 God is a God of prophecy.
 He wants us to know what is coming.
 He answered His word and has "healing in His wings" to "reconcile us to God."
 There are no other holy books that contain prophetic words fulfilled!